tongoonamujera/Responsive-Design-MilestoneOne/README.md

 # Responsive-Design-MilestoneOne

-We were asked to make a clone of a New York Times article page using the following concepts: Embedding images The box model Flexbox Positioning

-Project specifications can be found at https://www.theodinproject.com/courses/html5-and-css3/lessons/positioning-and-floating-elements

-Project requirements: clean, code, semantic HTML, aside tag for editor's picks, use float, flex and grid techniques.
+In this project, we were asked to replicate the archived version of the website The Next Web(https://perma.cc/M5ZV-Q2D6).
+The main goal of the project is to apply responsive design techniques so that the website behaves differently depending on the size of the screen where the website is displayed.

+Project requirements: clean code, semantic HTML.
+In the first milestone, we were asked to prepare the tools to develop this website and will create 4 sections using media queries such that the project fit to different screen sizes like mobile, tablet and desktop.

 Live Demo at https://tongoonamujera.github.io/Responsive-Design-MilestoneOne/

 Author: Tongoona Mujera
+twitter: @tongomujera
+github : @tongoonamujera

 Contributing reviews, issues, and feature requests are welcomed!